CP3-Origins/cp3-bench/README.md

 This installation method requires Docker which can be run on all common operating systems such as macOS, Ubuntu, Windows (via WSL).
 The installation steps for Docker can be found [here](https://docs.docker.com/engine/install/).

+**Note:** This build does not support Docker BuildKit.
+You may disable it by setting `DOCKER_BUILDKIT=0`.
+You can also set it during the command using:

 ### Installation steps

 To install cp3-bench start by cloning the repository with SSH: